Efficient classical simulation of cluster state quantum circuits with alternative inputs: Introduction and summary of main results

-We remark that the results demonstrate any PBS that is capable of non-classical computation for at least some input states (examples include \cite{gross2007measurement,KissingerW,Tomo,MillerM,Hall}) has at least one non-trivial ``computational transition": for all such systems there is a finite size convex region of inputs, including pure inputs, that can be efficiently simulated classically, even though for other inputs non-classical computation is possible.
+We remark that the results demonstrate any PBS that is capable of non-classical computation for at least some input states (examples include \cite{gross2007measurement,KissingerW,Tomo,MillerM1,MillerM2,Hall}) has at least one non-trivial ``computational transition": for all such systems thin enough starting `cylinders' provide a finite size convex region of the single particle input states, including pure inputs, that can be efficiently simulated classically, even though for other inputs non-classical computation is possible.